lwojcik/blizzapi-docs/docs/docs/usage/query.md

 // do something with data
 ```

-Endpoints containing regional characters are also supported.
+Custom headers, options and timeout parameters are also supported.
+Query parameters can contain any letters, such as cyrrilic or diakritikós.

 ```js
 const BlizzAPI = require('blizzapi');